Home > Blog > Custom Corrugated Boxes: The Complete Packaging Guide

 • Double wall — two fluted layers for heavy, fragile, or stacked goods.

-• Triple wall — three fluted layers for industrial loads that approach wooden-crate strength.
+• Triple wall — three fluted layers for heavy loads that near wooden-crate strength.

 Flute Types

-The flute size sets the thickness, cushioning, and print surface of the board.
-The common profiles:
+The flute size sets the thickness, the cushion, and the print surface of the board.
+Here are the common profiles:

 FluteApprox.
 ThicknessBest For